nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 ### Inside a Sync Generator

-So if we re-define our `countTo` generator without using the `function*` and `yield` syntax sugar, we'll see something like this:
+So if we redefine our `countTo` generator without using the `function*` and `yield` syntax sugar, we'll see something like this:

 ```ts
 function countTo(max: number): Generator<number> {